Ontario Highway 407: Lease ownership

-Revenue and Profit
+Revenue and profit

-The concession has been called a "cash cow" for SNC-Lavalin, while local media has commented on the "huge jump" or "soar" in profits.
+The concession has been called a "cash cow" for AtkinsRéalis (then known as SNC-Lavalin), while local media has commented on the "huge jump" or "soar" in profits.

-Market Valuation
+Market valuation

-Initial construction cost was pegged at 1.5 billion.
+The highway's initial construction cost was pegged at $1.5 billion.
 The toll concession was sold for $3.1 billion.

 In 1998, MPP E. J. Douglas Rollins claimed that the province had as much as $104 billion invested in the highway.

-On October 5, 2010, the Canadian Pension Plan announced that an agreement was reached with the owners of the roadway to purchase 10% stake for $894 million.
+On October 5, 2010, the Canada Pension Plan announced that an agreement had been reached with the highway's owners to purchase a 10% stake for $894 million.
 This implied a value of close to $9 billion for the highway in its then-current state.

-In April 2019, SNC-Lavalin Group Inc. announced the sale of 10.01% of the highway to the Ontario Municipal Employees Retirement System (OMERS) for $3.25 billion, implying a $32.5 billion valuation of the entire highway.
-After the sale, the company would own only 6.76% of the highway.
-In August 2019, a court cleared the sale of the 10% SNC stake to CPPIB instead of OMERS.
+In April 2019, SNC-Lavalin Group Inc. announced the sale of a 10.01% share of the highway to the Ontario Municipal Employees Retirement System (OMERS) for $3.25 billion, implying a $32.5 billion valuation of the highway.
+After the sale, SNC-Lavalin would own only 6.76% of the highway.
+In August 2019, a court approved the sale of SNC-Lavalin's 10% stake to CPPIB instead of to OMERS.

+In March 2025, AtkinsRéalis sold their remaining 6.76% share for $2.79 billion, giving the entire highway a valuation of $41.27 billion.